Positionality of Dumont--Thomas numeration systems for integers: Future directions

-First, we ask about the practical aspects of the results presented here.
-Can the results in this paper be turned into an algorithmic process and, if so, what would its algorithmic complexity be?
+\begin{problem} Can the results in this paper be turned into an algorithmic process and, if so, what would its algorithmic complexity be? \end{problem}

 Second, we note that abstract numeration systems may be defined using trees (by representing a number using the label of a path in a tree) even when those trees are not defined using an underlying substitution.
 This process corresponds to abstract numeration systems whose language is prefix-closed and right-extendable.
-Can our methods be adapted to this case, which would lead us one step closer to a characterization of positionality for general abstract numeration systems?
+We thus raise the following question, which would lead us one step closer to a characterization of positionality for general abstract numeration systems

+\begin{problem} Can our methods be adapted to the case of abstract numeration systems whose language is prefix-closed and right-extendable? \end{problem}

-Finally, we have used the term Dumont--Thomas \emph{complement} numeration systems by analogy with the two's complement numeration system.
-What properties are shared between our systems and two's complement?
-In particular, can the addition of integers be performed similarly to the addition of natural numbers?
+Third, we have used the term Dumont--Thomas \emph{complement} numeration systems by analogy with the two's complement numeration system.
+We naturally wonder the following.

+\begin{problem} What properties are shared between our Dumont--Thomas complement and two's complement numeration systems?
+In particular, can addition be performed similarly to the addition of natural numbers? \end{problem}

 For the analogue of the two's complement numeration system in the Fibonacci context, this question was answered positively in~\cite{Labbe-Lepsova-2023a}.

+Finally, we mention that the two adapted properties stated in~\cref{ex: two alternate substitutions} could be used as the basis for a generalization of Bertrand numeration systems.
+We could then obtain properties similar to~\cref{prop: Bertrand-implique-DTFabrelike} in this new framework.
+Research is being conducted in this direction by \'{E}milie Charlier, Savinien Kreczman, and Manon Stipulanti.